bsidestlv/bsidestlv.com/content/villages/hw_village/_index.md

 Whether you’re a seasoned cybersecurity pro or just starting out, we’ve got something for everyone.
 So saddle up and join us at the Hardware Village!
 Yeehaw!

+## Schedule
+11:00-11:30	How to trust your open-source ASIC by Leonid Azriel

+11:30-12:00	Firmware security testing with Fault Injection Simulation by Jan Jager

+12:00-12:30	Bolt-on security for existing and new designs with Secure Flash by Nir Tasher

+12:30-13:30	LUNCH

+13:30-14:45 CYMOCAN - An open-source USB CAN-FD adapter by Benny Meisels

+14:45-15:30 Introduction to Correlation Power Analysis by Yossi Oren & Michael Amar

+15:30-16:00 Side Channel  & Fault Injection Attacks on Modern Embedded Devices by Oren Hollander

 ## Agenda

 ### How to trust your open-source ASIC